 Find an activity you enjoy; one that suits your level of mobility and fitness and one that can be done without interacting with others outside your household.
 Being physically active will also promote and support your emotional wellbeing.

 You can build up your exercise throughout the day with single bouts of exercise or physical activities of ten minutes, click here for 10-minute workouts.
-Although remember, you should only leave your home for exercise once a day.

 Remember to protect your skin from the sun when outside, for more information click here.